Intracytoplasmic Sperm Injection (ICSI) in IVF: How the ICSI Procedure Works, Who It Helps, and What to Expect

 An embryologist prepares mature eggs, selects sperm, and injects a single sperm into each mature egg using micromanipulation tools under a microscope.

-Is ICSI better than IVF?
+Is ICSI better than conventional IVF Fertilization?

 ICSI: The takeaway